Icinga/icingaweb2-module-training/README.md

 This module is a guide to help you write your own modules for **Icinga Web**.

-We also provide Video tutorials for this training:
+We also provide video tutorials for this training:

 https://www.youtube.com/playlist?list=PLVDjq9pYkysDUk0imvEGDg5TpybsLHiUh